 The Richard Dawkins Foundation for Reason and Science linked to an interview Georgia Perry (The Portland Mercury) did with Portland State University philosophy professor, Peter Boghossian.
-After reading, I have to admit that I am quite jealous of the academic freedom Dr. Boghossian enjoys at Portland State.
+After reading it, I have to admit that I am quite jealous of the academic freedom Dr. Boghossian enjoys at Portland State.
 Granted, he's in Oregon and I'm in Mississippi, but it is so refreshing to hear that he can say what he's been saying and keep his job.

 According to Perry, Dr. Boghossian "…is well known around campus for directly challenging his student's faith-based beliefs."
 I'm going to assume that the apostrophe is in the wrong place at that he challenges the beliefs of more than one student.
 If not, I think I might actually feel sorry for the one student!